fazi-cmd/Compile-Viz/README.md

-# ⚡ CompileViz — Mini Compiler with Visual GUI
+# ⚡ CompileViz — Mini Compiler with Visual GUI Semester 5 final Project (Compiler Construction Subject)

 > A full end-to-end compiler for **MiniLang** with an animated, browser-based interface showing every compilation phase in real time.